graphprotocol/research/specs/graph-protocol-v1/data-modeling/README.md

 **Note:** Our API does not expose mutations because developers are expected to issue transactions directly against the underlying blockchain from their applications.

-It is typical for developers to define their own root `Query` and `Subscription` types when building a GraphQL API server, but with The Graph, we generate these top level types based on the entities that you define in your schema as well as several other types for exploring blockchain data, which we describe in depth in the [Query API](#Queries).
+It is typical for developers to define their own root `Query` and `Subscription` types when building a GraphQL API server, but with The Graph, we generate these top-level types based on the entities that you define in your schema as well as several other types for exploring blockchain data, which we describe in depth in the [Query API](#Queries).

+**TODO** The Query API link does not work.
+Should it be ../query-processing?

 ## Entities